 What are the statute of limitations on bus injury cases and how long do cases usually last?

 If you are only suing a private company or individual, then you have two years to bring a bus injury lawsuit from the time of the accident.
-If you are suing a public entity or an individual employed by a public entity, then you must adhere to the stringent California Tort Claims Act, which shrinks the time to make a claim down to six (6) months.
+If you are suing a public entity or an individual employed by a public entity, then you must adhere to the stringent California Tort Claims Act, which shrinks the time to make a bus accident claim down to six (6) months.
 The Tort Claims Act also has other highly technical requirements and deadlines.
 Because of the difficulties navigating this area of law, it is essential that you contact a Los Angeles bus accident lawyer to assist you with your personal injury case after an accident.

 How does your law firm prove liability in a bus injury case?

 We also have a detailed understanding of the law that applies in this arena and the inner workings of the Federal, State, and local laws, regulations, and ordinances that apply to buses and to the roadways.
-Bus accidents are often the result of systemic issues within the governmental department or private business, including failure to adequately train their drivers or provide proper rest breaks.
+Bus accidents are often the result of systemic issues within the governmental department or private business, including failure to adequately train their bus drivers or provide proper rest breaks.
 In many cases, it can be proven that time and profit are often put in front of passenger safety.

 As part of our liability analysis and strategy, we always seek to understand the full scope of the insurance situation on the other side, as it can often be layered and tricky when many companies and many plaintiffs are involved.
 There is also the possibility that companies that contract with each other will have indemnification and defense clauses that might try to reassign responsibility.
-All of this is highly technical and very important, which illustrates the need to seek the help of an experienced law firm in these matters.
+All of this is highly technical and very important, which illustrates the need to seek the help of an experienced bus accident law firm in these matters.

-What types of damages can I claim?
+What types of damages can I recover for my bus accident claim?